 - Cause of injuries: You must show that the car accident was the cause of your injuries.

-- Damages suffered: You need to show that you suffered some sort of harm from your injuries that could be compensated financially.
+- Damages suffered: You need to show that you suffered some sort of harm from your injuries, such as medical bills, lost wages, or pain and suffering.

-Our team will keep your case on track, meeting all deadlines that state laws require in Georgia.
+Our team will keep your case on track, meeting all deadlines and statutes of limitations.
 O.C.G.A. § 9-3-33 gives victims in personal injury cases up to two years from the date of the accident to begin the process of filing a claim.

 If you are wondering whether you have a personal injury case after a car accident, it may help to understand some of the most common ways in which a negligent driver may have caused your accident and injuries, which include:

-- Speeding: A driver who is violating local speed limit laws may have a greater chance of losing control of the vehicle, possibly leading to a car crash.
+- Speeding: A driver who is violating local speed limit laws may have a greater chance of losing control of their vehicle, possibly leading to a car crash.

-- Reckless driving: A driver who is weaving in and out of traffic or driving aggressively may hit another car, leading to an accident with injuries.
+- Reckless driving: A driver who is weaving in and out of traffic or driving aggressively may hit another car and cause serious injuries.

-- Driving while intoxicated: According to the Governor’s Office of Highway Safety in Georgia, a driver with a blood alcohol concentration (BAC) of more than 0.08% is violating the law.
+- Driving while intoxicated: According to the Governor’s Office of Highway Safety in Georgia, a driver with a blood alcohol concentration (BAC) of at least 0.08% is violating the law.
 An intoxicated driver could cause an accident due to their reduced motor skills and judgment.

 - Failing to yield: A failure to yield the right of way to other drivers could result in a car accident at an intersection.